ignaciollado/tramits_adrbalears_es/README.md

 ## Visual styling

-for the visual styling w'are using the Angular Material library
+for the visual styling we're using the Angular Material library
+# Installation
+ng add @angular/material